chingu-voyages/v17-toucans-team-01/README.md

 - [ ] Set up project management tools
 - [ ] Add tasks needed to reach MVP status to your project backlog.
 Since you'll be following Agile principles, the backlog won't be complete until the latter part of the project.
 The team will continuously revise it in each sprint.
 - [ ] Designing project using a mockup tool.
-- [ ] What does success look like for your team?
-- [ ] How will you make decisions?
-- [ ] And how will you deal with conflict?

 ### Git Strategy <!-- omit in toc -->